404FoundingFather/wolfram-sim-ehammond/memory-bank/08-changelog.md

 ## Project Milestones

+### Sprint 2 Completion: Pattern Matching & Rewriting - 2025-06-11
+- Successfully implemented sub-hypergraph isomorphism algorithm for pattern matching (F1.3)
+- Completed hypergraph rewriting logic with proper variable binding and substitution (F1.4)
+- Created comprehensive test suite with 46 passing tests including end-to-end integration
+- Demonstrated working edge splitting rule: {{A,B}} -> {{A,Z},{Z,B}}
+- Sprint 2 fully complete and ready for Sprint 3 (Simulation Loop & Event Management)

-### Sprint 1 Completion: Rule Structure Implementation - 2025-05-16
+### Sprint 1 Completion: Rule Structure Implementation - 2025-06-10
 - Implemented the Rule and Pattern types required for rewrite rules
 - Created a working RuleSet with the classic edge splitting rule
 - Added comprehensive support for pattern variables and bindings
 - Sprint 1 is nearly complete; only remaining task is comprehensive unit testing

-### Sprint 1 Continued: Core Hypergraph Implementation - 2025-05-16
+### Sprint 1 Continued: Core Hypergraph Implementation - 2025-06-10
 - Completed the `Hypergraph` implementation with efficient data structures and comprehensive API
 - Implemented relation indexing for optimized queries
 - All unit tests are passing for the core hypergraph data structures
 - 3 out of 4 Sprint 1 tasks now completed

-### Sprint 1 Start: Core Hypergraph Implementation - 2025-05-15
+### Sprint 1 Start: Core Hypergraph Implementation - 2025-06-09
 - Started implementation of core Rust data structures for the simulation engine
 - Completed the `AtomId` and `Atom` implementations with serialization support
 - Set up the project structure for future development